rwpeterson/tagger/README.md

 ## Getting started

+### Install Rust toolchain

-1. Install the Rust toolchain from [rustup.rs][r]
+Get the Rust toolchain for your system at [rustup.rs][r].

-2. Install system dependencies
+### Install system dependencies

+#### Zstandard (mandatory)

+The [zstd][z] compression library is necessary.

+#### capnproto (optional)

-  * [capnp][p] (optional: if using your own scripts in e.g. Python to read binary format)
+Install [capnp][p] if using your own code (e.g. Python) to use my APIs.

-  * [zstd][z] (necessary)
+#### Proprietary vendor libraries (optional: time tagger control only)

+Download the [vendor libraries][q] to copy over in a later step.

+Note: Because these libraries cannot be freely distributed by me, the entire installation process is somewhat complicated.
+Sorry.
+If you are not doing time tagger control at all (or even just on a client-only computer), replace everything below with the one-liner `cargo install --git https://git.sr.ht/~rwp/tagger <crate>` for each crate you want to (re)install.

+### Installation

+#### Clone the repository

-3. Clone the repository using [`git`][g] and change directory into it
+Open a shell.
+Using [git][g], clone the repository locally and change directory into it

+        cd /path/to/my/stuff
         git clone https://git.sr.ht/~rwp/tagger
         cd tagger

+#### Copy over vendor libraries

-4. If using for time tagger control, copy over proprietary vendor libraries
+If using for time tagger control, download and copy over [proprietary vendor libraries][q]

-        mkdir lib
+        mkdir -p lib
         cp /path/to/CTimeTagLib.lib lib  # Windows library
         cp /path/to/libtimetag64.so lib  # Linux library

-4. Compile and install the crates you want (they will then be available in your shell's PATH)
+#### Compile and install the crates you want

+Pick which crates you want to install:

-        cargo install --path ./tagtools
+        cargo install --path ./<crate>
-        cargo install --path ./streamer
+        cargo install --path ./streamer # for example cargo install --path ./tagview # etc...

+Installed crates will then be available in your shell's PATH, e.g. just run `tagview`/`tagview.exe`

+#### Update/uninstall

+If you need to update, pull the changes via git and then reinstall everything

+        cd /path/to/tagger
+        git pull
+        cargo install --path ./<crate>
-        cargo install --path ./tagview
+        cargo install --path ./streamer # for example

+To uninstall, simply

+        cargo uninstall <crate>

 [c]: https://doc.rust-lang.org/cargo/